 In addition, Yellow Fever vaccination is required for entry into or out of some African and South American countries where the disease is sometimes present.
 In many countries where the carrier mosquito is present, but the disease is not, proof of vaccination is required if travelling from a Yellow Fever infected area.
 These countries constantly change and it is why you must attend an accredited clinic, such as the Travel Bug Vaccination Clinic, for this vaccination.
 The Yellow Fever vaccination and the international certificate are valid for life.
 However, the certificate is dated 10 days from administration of the vaccine to allow time for the vaccine to become effective.

 Between 2-5% of those who receive the Yellow Fever vaccine suffer flu-like symptoms, 6-7 days after vaccination, such as:

 § low grade fever about 6-7 days after vaccination

 Rare but serious, immediate, hypersensitivity reactions can occur - characterized by rash and breathing difficulty.
 There have been reported cases of liver failure and hospitalization for serious illness (4/100,000) from the vaccine.
 Yellow Fever vaccination is not recommended for infants under six months old, pregnant women, those with altered immune status (e.g. those with HIV, Leukaemia, or undergoing chemotherapy), or those with a hypersensitivity to eggs or egg products.
 If these factors apply to you or any of those travelling with you, please discuss them with the specialist during your appointment.

 You will be required to stay within the clinic for 15 minutes after your vaccination has been administered to ensure you do not have an immediate reaction.

-Make sure you sign the relevant page in your Travel Bug vaccination book.
-This contains your Vaccination certificate - keep it with your passport.
+We will provide you with an internationally recognised certificate of vaccination for proof of vaccination.
+This is located in the middle of your Travel Bug vaccination book - keep it with your passport.
 You will only ever need it at borders (and vaccination clinics!)